mbarrerop/flask_app/README.md

 # Netflix Flask App

 This project is used to upload movie files to Google and obtain upload results.
-This load can be multiple or simple.
+This upload can be multiple or simple.
 The data can be fully recovered or paged.
 This can be done from a python script or invoked as a Rest API.

 ## Content